-How to prepare your in-house legal team for AI
+How to prepare your team for in-house legal AI

 For most corporate legal teams, adopting AI-powered technology is now no longer a question of “if” but “when” – but there’s more to successfully implementing AI than flicking a switch.
 Follow this step-by-step guide to set yourself up for success before diving in.

-Getting started with AI
+Getting started with in-house legal AI

 As generative AI continues to transform the way that in-house legal departments work, many are feeling the pressure to get on board.
 However, in a market flooded with a complex array of solutions and use cases, it can be tough to know where to begin.